 Look up and display repositories in your organizations

 Read all user profile data; Access user email addresses (read-only)

 Send you transactional emails about Graphite

-Look up and display pull requests in your repos
+Look up and display pull requests in your repositories

 Add comments to pull requests (both the automated stack comment and your review comments)

-Lastly, if you'd prefer to limit Graphite's access to select repos, you can sign in using our GitHub App when you first create your Graphite account.
-Here's what the GitHub App signup flow looks like:
+If you prefer to limit Graphite's access to select repositories, you can sign in using our GitHub App when you first create your Graphite account.

 The Graphite GitHub App asks for the following permissions: